lsd-rs/lsd/doc/lsd.md

 `-I, --ignore-glob <pattern>...`
 : Do not display files/directories with names matching the glob pattern(s).
 More than one can be specified by repeating the argument [default: ]

+`--max-shown <num>`
+: In tree layout, cap the number of entries shown at each depth level.
+Remaining entries are rolled up into a `... and N more` summary line

 `--permission <permission>...`
 : How to display permissions [default: rwx for linux, attributes for windows]  [possible values: rwx, octal, attributes, disable]